solid/communication/solid-world-strategy.md

 ## Solid World Agenda Template

-* Introductory Welcome by Mitzi as host and Solid Manager (5-10 minutes)
+* Introductory Welcome by Mitzi as host and Solid Manager
+* Thoughts from TimBL as Solid Director
 * Talks
 * Panel discussion with Q&A with audience and speakers
 * This Month in Solid update by Mitzi
-* Specification progress updates from the Editors (usually Sarven)
+* Specification progress updates from Sarven on behalf of the Editors
-* Thoughts from TimBL as Solid Director
-* Wrap up by Mitzi
+* Wrap up by Mitzi including a taster for next months edition of Solid World
 * 30 minute open conversations between audience

 # Themes